1980 San Francisco 49ers season

 The 1980 San Francisco 49ers season was the franchise's 31st season in the National Football League and their 35th overall.
+This was the second year with the team for both head coach Bill Walsh and quarterback Joe Montana, who became the starter in week seven, replacing Steve DeBerg.

-This was both Bill Walsh's and Joe Montana's second season with the team.
-The 49ers looked to improve on their previous output of 2–14 (which they had earned in both of the two previous seasons).
-They failed to make the playoffs for the eighth consecutive season, but they did improve to 6–10.
+The 49ers looked to improve on their previous output of 2–14 (both of the two previous seasons); despite succeeding in improving their record, having posted a 6–10 record, they failed to make the playoffs for the eighth consecutive season.

-On December 7, 1980, the 49ers staged the then greatest come from behind victory in the history of the NFL's regular season.
-The 49ers rallied from 28 points down to defeat the New Orleans Saints by a score of 38–35 in Week Fourteen.
-This was the last full season until 1999 that the 49ers would finish with fewer than 10 wins.
+On December 7, 1980, the 49ers rallied from down 35–7, scoring 31 unanswered points to defeat the winless New Orleans Saints in overtime.
+This was the last full season (excluding the strike shortened 1982 season) until 1999 that the 49ers finished with fewer than ten wins.